jonasrosland/velero-community/meetings/2018/qa/1009/README.md

 ## Schedule for the rest of 2018

 * We won't be having an October 23 design session.
-* Next Q&A is November 13
+* Next Q&A is November 13.
+[YouTube live stream](https://www.youtube.com/watch?v=nVoEJv_ZIiM)
 * Next design discussion will be November 27.
-Particularly interested in user input about encryption requirements
+Particularly interested in user input about encryption requirements.
+[YouTube live stream](https://www.youtube.com/watch?v=Ml5lN4cV1Yk)
 * No streams in December.
 KubeCon's on December 6 and December 25 is Christmas.